dictu-lang/Dictu/docs/docs/standard-lib/stack.md

 ### Stack.pop() -> Value

-Returns the value at the front of the stack.
+Returns the value at the top of the stack.
 The capacity will be decreased if necessary.

 ```cs
 const stack = Stack.new();